hadarro1/hello-world/README.md

 # hello-world
-to learn how to use github
+to learn how to use github.\n

 this is a change in the readme... instead of write about myself i write this...